sara-rotenberg/DB-project/README.md

 # DB-project
-in this project we implemented infrastructure to create data base. the database supports creating tables,and deleting  them. insertion, deletion,updation and selection of records from an existing table. and also retrieving data from a table in accordance to some criterions (by quiery).
+In this project we implemented infrastructure to create data base.
+The database supports creating tables,and deleting  them.
+Insertion, deletion,updation and selection of records from an existing table.
+And also retrieving data from a table in accordance to some criterions (by quiery).
 ## Team Members
 * Sara Rotenberg
 * Bracha Eisenstein